Start9Labs/electrs-wrapper/docs/integrations/nunchuk/guide.md

 ![Nunchuk mobile settings](assets/mobile-1.png)

 2. Enter your electrs Hostname and Port (found in your Embassy's electrs service page, under "Properties") into the "Mainnet server" field.
-Tote that if your electrs is ssl enabled, you should prefix it with `ssl://`.
+Note that if your electrs is ssl enabled, you should prefix it with `ssl://`.

 ![Nunchuk mobile network settings](assets/mobile-2.png)